Charles Hamilton (writer): Criticism

 Before World War II, all of Hamilton's writing was for weekly papers, produced on cheap paper and lacking any suggestion of permanence; it had nonetheless attracted a loyal following but, unsurprisingly, no critical attention from the mainstream media.
 However, there emerged in 1940 a privately printed publication called the Story Paper Collector.
 This was printed at irregular times in Canada until 1966 when the founder, originally from Croydon, England, died.
 It was distributed around the world and printed critical discussions and articles about the work of Charles Hamilton and other story paper writers.
 In November 1946 another magazine, the Collectors' Digest began.
 Created by Herbert Leckenby, and in due course edited by Eric Fayne and Mary Cadogan, it was to run at mostly monthly intervals until early 2005 (a last issue being published in 2007).
 Discussion and debates continued through internet based Groups.

-An essay by George Orwell entitled "Boys' Weeklies", 1940, paid particular attention to Hamilton's work.
-Orwell suggested that the style was deliberately formulaic so that it could be copied by a panel of authors whom he supposed to lie behind the Frank Richards name.
-He also denigrated the works as outdated, snobbish and right-wing, while conceding that Billy Bunter was a "really first-rate character".
-Hamilton's reply included his first public acknowledgement of himself as author, and defended the wholesome nature of the stories.

-Cultural historian Jeffrey Richards has written extensively about Hamilton's work, providing many examples of admirers, including John Arlott, Peter Cushing, Ted Willis and Benny Green.
-He says the works recall a world which contrasts with "the birth of an age which knew all about its rights but had forgotten its responsibilities".